-According to an article posted August 14, 2013 by The Scientist, just about all people carry a microbe in their mouth that has the potential to spur the development of colorectal cancer.
+According to an article posted August 14, 2013 by The Scientist, just about all people carry a mouth microbe that has the potential to spur the development of colorectal cancer.
 The information comes from an article entitled Mouth Microbe Turns Carcinogenic authored by Tracy Vence.
 This is very interesting information showing how an oral microbe that can cause periodontal disease and is also found in the gut has the ability to give rise to activities that promote the growth of colorectal cancer.

 Fusobacterium nucleatum is a Gram-negative oral commensal microbe, but it has the potential to become pathogenic, occasionally causing periodontal disease.
 In October 2011, two separate teams from Canada’s BC Cancer Agency and the Broad Institute in Cambridge showed that the bacterium could also be found in the gut, where its abundance was associated with colorectal cancer.
 Now, two new studies present functional evidence to help explain how F. nucleatum spurs the development of cancer.